Shawn Daniel

 Shawn Daniel is an American college football coach.
-He is the head football coach at Simpson University in Redding, California, a position he has held since the 2023 season.
+He is the offensive line coach at South Dakota Mines, a position he has held since 2026.
+Daniel previously served as the first head football coach at Simpson University in Redding, California, leading the Red Hawks from 2023 to 2025.

 Early life

 Daniel is a native of Taft, California, where he attended Taft Union High School.
 He then went on to play college football at Trinity Bible College in Ellendale, North Dakota, where he graduated with a Bachelor of Arts in biblical studies in 2002.